 - 1. All matches are played under the Laws of Cricket as published by the Marlebone Cricket Club. - 2.
 Bylaws adopted or recommended by SACA and FDCC are subject to ratification by GSCA. - 3.
 In matches played on all wickets, any ball landing wholly or partly off the pitch shall be called and signalled 'no ball'.
 Any runs completed by the batsmen or any boundary allowance shall be credited to the striker if the ball has been struck by the bat; otherwise they shall be scored as byes or leg byes as appropriate. - 4.
 In matches played on hard wickets, any ball that lands on the pitch but passes the batsman outside the matting at the batting crease on either off or leg side shall be called and signalled 'wide'.
 Most balls which land on the carpet should not be called 'wide'. - 5.
 In matches played on hard wickets, any ball which lands on the concrete between the mats shall be called and signalled 'no ball'. - 6.
-Clauses 3, 4 and 5 are represented in the diagram on the next page.

-- 7. Any ball which reaches the batsman on the full, above waist high in his normal standing position shall be called and signalled 'no ball'.
+Clauses 3, 4 and 5 are represented in the diagram on the next page. - 7.
+Any ball which reaches the batsman on the full, above waist high in his normal standing position shall be called and signalled 'no ball'.
 This applies regardless of the pace of the ball.
 Such call is the responsibility of the umpire at the striker's end, who may seek guidance from the square leg umpire. - 8.
-Any ball which bounces over the head of the batsman in his normal standing position shall be called and signalled 'no ball'. - 9.
-In the event of any dispute or doubt arising as to the meaning or application of these rules, the power of interpretation shall be vested in the GSCA Executive Committee and shall be final and binding on all GSCA clubs and their members.

-- If the ball lands off pitch or hits the edge of the pitch or the edge of the mats, the ball is called No Ball.
-If it gets past the fielders and the batsmen take runs these extra runs count as byes.
-EG if the batsmen run 2 the scorers need count it as 1 no ball and 2 byes and score goes up by 3. - Bowlers have to bowl another ball for wides and no-balls. - Balls on the leg-side are treated exactly the same as those on the off-side.
+A warning is to be issued to the bowler after a dangerous, fast full toss has been directed at the body/head of the batter.
+A second infringement will result in the bowler being ineligible to bowl again in that innings.
+Club umpires cannot remove a bowler but must report any infringement to the GSCA secretary - 9.
+Any ball which bounces over the head of the batsman in his normal standing position shall be called and signalled 'no ball'. - 10.
+In the event of any dispute or doubt arising as to the meaning or application of these rules, the power of interpretation shall be vested in the GSCA Executive Committee and shall be final and binding on all GSCA clubs and their members. - 11.
+If the ball lands off pitch or hits the edge of the pitch or the edge of the mats, the ball is called No Ball.
+If the ball gets past the fielders and the batsmen take runs these extra runs count as byes.
+For example, if the batsmen run 2 runs, the umpire must signal no-ball, then byes.
+The scorers must record 1 no ball and 2 byes and score goes up by 3. - 12.
+All additional runs scored from a wide are scored as wides. - 13.
+All wides and no-balls in senior cricket must be re-bowled. - 14.
+Balls on the leg side are treated exactly the same as balls on the off side of the wicket.